 Black Horseman: Famine, Scales, and Injustice

-When the third seal is opened, the rider that emerges doesn’t bring blood or fire—but something more subtle and crushing: economic imbalance.
-The Black Horseman carries scales and speaks of prices that make survival impossible for many.
+When the third seal is opened, the rider emerges—not with violence, but with economic imbalance.
+The Black Horseman carries scales and imposes prices that make survival impossible for many.

 This is a prophecy of injustice, not just hunger.